Mangaung elections

 The Mangaung Metropolitan Municipality council consists of one hundred and one members elected by mixed-member proportional representation.
 Fifty-one councillors are elected by first-past-the-post voting in fifty-one wards, while the remaining fifty are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

+The African National Congress expelled eight councillors for supporting the election of a Democratic Alliance (DA) speaker.
+Four were ward councillors, necessitating by-elections, which were held on 19 July 2023.
+The expelled councillors formed the Mangaung 7 (M7) grouping, and ran as independents.
+The ANC won all four by-elections, to retain majority control of the council.